 For community members who are interested in learning about the City's blueprint for addressing housing issues, Chapter X will help you understand the goals and key strategies the City will undertake from 2023 to 2031.
-Chapter 3 contains an analysis of Affirmatively Furthering Fair Housing (AFFH).
+Chapters X, X, and X have detailed information about X. Chapter 3 contains an analysis of Affirmatively Furthering Fair Housing (AFFH).